goncalovirginia/CCS/report.md

 ![Results 1](...)

-Secondly, the application was deployed in the West Europe regin still, but without caching (see Annex 2).
+Secondly, the application was deployed in the West Europe region still, but without caching (see Annex 2).

 ![Results 2](...)